 (Comment)

+Instruction to editor: Replace 6.6.11.1 with next edited document.

 (Updated document)

-6.6.11.1 Multiple channel information
+6.6.11.1 Multiple bands information

-When the coordinator does not have time slot resources to assign for new user, the coordinator should extend the resource by using multiple channel.
-Figure 130 shows the one example of multiple channel usage and Figure 131 describes the procedure of multiple channel usage in Figure 130.
-In Figure 131, the device 1 initially accesses to the coordinator for communication by using the default band.
-The default band is used to initial access band between the coordinator and the devices and should be one or any bands from 7 bands in table 1.
-The coordinator assign time slot n to device 1 in control signal by using default band.

-When the device 2 tries to access coordinator initially for communication and the time slot is not available anymore for device 2, the coordinator should assign the other channel except the default channel.
-To use multiple channels, the coordinator should transmit the "Src_multi_info" in management payload field which is defined in Table 96 to the device.
-Then the device 2 should responses to the coordinator using the "Des_multi_info" which is defined in Table 96 in uplink MAC header, informing available multiple channels of the device.
-The coordinator should assign channel resources with time slot to the device using default band.
+When the coordinator does not have time slot resources to assign for new user, the coordinator should extend the resource by using multiple bands.
+Figure 130 shows the one example of multiple bands usage.
+Figure 131 describes the procedure of multiple band usage when multiple band function is needed.
+When device 2 tries to initially access the coordinator for communication and no time slot is available but other bands are available for device 2, the coordinator can assign another band except the default band.
+Capability exchange should occur for all bi-directional communication during device discovery (see 6.6.2.2).
+If multiple bands are used, the coordinator should transmit to the device the "Src_multi_info" in the MAC command payload field which is defined in Table 96 to the device.
+Then the device 2 shall respond to the coordinator using the "Des_multi_info" which is defined in Table 96 informing the device of available multiple bands of the device.

-If the coordinator does not support the multiple channel, because the coordinator has the single channel light source, or does not want to use multiple channel, the coordinator should transmit Src_multi_info with set code '0000000' which is defined in Annex F.
+If the coordinator does not support the multiple bands, because the coordinator has the single bands light source, or does not want to use multiple bands, the coordinator should transmit Src_multi_info with set code '0000000' which is defined in Annex F.

-If the device also cannot support multiple channel due to the hardware limitation, like single channel light source or interference situation, or does not want to use multiple channel, the device should response the Des_multi_info with set code '0000000' which is defined in Annex F.
+If the device also cannot support multiple bands due to the hardware limitation, like single bands light source or interference situation, or does not want to use multiple bands, the device should response the Des_multi_info with set code '0000000' which is defined in Annex F.

-Figure 131—Multi-channel information
+Figure 131—MSC for Multi-bands information

+Table 96 - MAC command frame payload for multiple bands

 (Current D2)